 Hush begins with a bunch of bickering and lingering and unfinished conversation.
-Buffy is trying to figure out the whole Riley relationship, because the right words just don’t seem to come out.
-Giles sends Spike to stay with Xander, which Spike and Xander immediately disagree to.
+Buffy is trying to figure out the whole Riley relationship because the right words just don’t seem to come out.
+Giles sends Spike the to stay with Xander, which Spike and Xander immediately disagree too.
 Spike has gotten pretty comfortable at la casa del Giles, who just wants peace and quiet.

 Hush is probably one the creepiest episodes in the Buffy canon.
 It reminds me that this show is of the horror genre.
 Then, taking an analytical approach to watching television, you really have to stop and think about what it means to have a voice – literally and figuratively.
 The Gentlemen are the stuff of nightmares and watching them float around along with their flopping minions as the entire town goes silent just sends chills to my spine.

 The episode doesn’t skip on the comedy, though.
 Buffy, Giles, and the Scoobies try to figure out who The Gentlemen are and how they can stop them – all in silence.
 Of course, there’s a lot of miscommunication…